Bed Bath and Beyond Logo

 Bed 'n Bath Logo 1971

 The earliest emblem is notable for its unpretentious design.
 It features the words “bed’n bath” in italics.
 The first letters in them are uppercase; the rest are lowercase.
 The minimalist design allows you to immediately focus on the main thing – the store’s name since, at that time, the logo was used as a sign above the main entrance.
-All symbols are black and bold and consist of a combination of wide stripes with thin transitions between segments.
+All symbols are black and bold and combine wide stripes with thin transitions between segments.
 Below is the motto of the trading network: “A new kind of store.”
 The text is on a white background.

 Bed 'n Bath Logo 1976

 This version is even more minimalistic: it contains nothing but the title in bold grotesque.
 The letters are streamlined, smooth, and even elongated vertically.
-Moreover, the designers made “b” and “d” identical as possible, as if they were the same sign in a mirror image.
-They, like “a,” have round outlines, resembling rings. “n” and “h” are also similar to each other: they lack side elements, so they look like inverted brackets.
-Both words are pushed close to each other: separated only by the apostrophe located at the top.
+Moreover, the designers made “b” and “d” as identical as possible, as if they were the same sign in a mirror image.
+They, like “a,” have round outlines resembling rings. “n” and “h” are similar to each other: they lack side elements, so they look like inverted brackets.
+Both words are pushed close to each other, separated only by the apostrophe located at the top.
 The color scheme is still monochrome.

 Bed 'n Bath Logo 1980

-For four years in a row, this American retail chain has used a slightly updated emblem.
+This American retail chain has used a slightly updated emblem for four years.
 The changes affected only the thickness of the characters (they became bold) and their height (now the characters are stretched vertically).
 Letter spacing has been reduced.

 Bed 'n Bath Outlet Logo 1984